turbot/pipes-docs/docs/using/flowpipe/mods.md

 **Save** if you are an owner of the workspace.

-Depending on the type of the variable, the editor will change, but you'll typically see either a text, a number or a text/number list editor that will allow you to easily manage the value.
+Depending on the type of the variable, the editor will change, but you'll typically see either a text, a number, or a text/number list editor that will allow you to easily manage the value.

 Once you've saved a mod variable, this should take effect in your workspace